chrislennon/Crypto-Touchbar-App/README.md

 The code within the generator branch is work in progress.
 The approach is now to provide a webpage to allow user configuration of a custom importable json.

+Currently the usage of the output code (within BetterTouchTool) requires [jq](https://stedolan.github.io/jq/) to parse the response from the API.
+The location of the jq binary is hardcoded to `/usr/local/bin/jq`.
+Futher work will be done to parse this with OS native tools.

 This will allow a single structure, per crypto to be held
 ```
 {